koscm10/Ansible-mc-series/07-Ansible roles/ReadMe.md

 - At the tasks level with include_role: You can reuse roles dynamically anywhere in the tasks section of a play using include_role.

 - At the tasks level with import_role: You can reuse roles statically anywhere in the tasks section of a play using import_role
+If your roles have dynamic content(vars that can change) then you use include roles h/e if your role doesnt have any dynamic variables ie. its static then you use import roles